 Given that the level of mistrust and belligerent rhetoric is on the rise, it would be prudent to seek to reconstitute the consensus around preserving space as a benign operating environment to further the peaceful purposes of humanity.
-One possible diplomatic initiative to consider would be to seize the opportunity presented by the unprecedented joint session of the First and Fourth Committees at this fall's UN General Assembly to adopt a resolution to reinforce the cooperative approach to space security represented by the Outer Space Treaty.
-Such a resolution could arrange for the first ever meeting of states parties to this foundational treaty to commemorate its 50th anniversary in 2017.
+One possible diplomatic initiative would be to arrange the first ever meeting of states parties to the Outer Space Treaty to commemorate its $50^{\rm th}$ anniversary in 2017.
 A meeting of the 101 states parties would afford an opportunity to celebrate the Outer Space Treaty and what has been achieved under its auspices over half a century as well as spur reflection on what might be done in future to advance its core objectives.

-To conclude, there is a price to be paid for the relative neglect shown on space security diplomacy.
+To conclude, there is a price to be paid for the relative neglect of the politics and diplomacy of space security.
 Is it wise to rely indefinitely on the self-restraint of states without codifying in some fashion norms for responsible state behavior?
 The current political-military environment is manifesting negative tendencies that could seriously threaten safe and secure space operations.
 There is a need for a countervailing diplomatic dynamic that will look to reinforce the existing cooperative regime for outer space security and extend its scope and effectiveness.
-This is not only a work for states and their diplomatic establishments.
-It will be crucial for the broader stakeholder community to engage on these issues in order to defend their own interests and those of humanity in general in the vital, if fragile outer space environment.
+This is not only a work for diplomats and politicians.
+It will be crucial for the broader stakeholder community to engage on these issues in order to defend their own interests and those of humanity in general in the vital, but vulnerable outer space environment.